-Lakhimpur Kheri violence: SIT issues summons to 12 farmers
+Lakhimpur Kheri Violence: SIT Issues Summons To 12 Farmers

-Lakhimpur Kheri (Uttar Pradesh), Jan 6 (IANS) The special investigation team (SIT), has now summoned 12 farmers in connection with the alleged lynching of three BJP workers during the violence in Lakhimpur Kheri that took place on October 3 last year.
+Lakhimpur Kheri: The special investigation team (SIT), has now summoned 12 farmers in connection with the alleged lynching of three BJP workers during the violence in Lakhimpur Kheri that took place on October 3 last year.

 An SIT member said, "We have issued summons to record statements of the farmers who were present on the spot and were part of the mob.
 A few of them appeared before us earlier but none were arrested."